microsoft/tslint-microsoft-contrib/README.md

 These rules will not be added to in patch releases, but will be in minor releases.

-#### Recommended
+#### Legacy

-The "recommended" ruleset that ships by extending `tslint-microsoft-contrib` itself contains a list of rules that includes core TSLint rules.
+The old "recommended" ruleset that ships by extending `tslint-microsoft-contrib` itself contains a list of rules that includes core TSLint rules.

 To start, you can enable our recommended defaults ([recommended.json](./recommended.json)) by adding just `"tslint-microsoft-contrib"` under `"extends"` in your `tslint.json`: